 28 Teams to Participate in 2020-21 American Hockey League Season

-January 4, 2021 - American Hockey League (AHL) - Hershey Bears News Release
+January 4, 2021 - American Hockey League (AHL) - San Jose Barracuda News Release

 The AHL will operate in five divisions this season.
 Further details, including schedule formats and playoffs, are still to be determined.